SengitU/ugurcan.sengit/content/posts/constructors-in-scala-48.md

 val beyazPeynir = new Cat("Beyaz Peynir", 1)
 ```

-There is also a `primary constructor`, which treats class as function and defines fields in the parameters.
-This would feel odd after Java, but I am living in the wondrous world of Javascript for four years now, I can get used to anything.
+There is also a `primary constructor`, which treats the class as a function and defines fields in the parameters.
+This would make you feel odd after Java, but I am living in the wondrous world of Javascript for four years now, I can get used to anything.
 For example, following is a primary constructor;

 ```scala
 class Cat(val name: String, val age: Int) {